bkram/fm-dx-console/README.md

 ## Help (console version)

 The following keys can be used when running the command line interface.
-The Electron GUI understands these shortcuts as well:
+The FMDX App understands these shortcuts as well:

 Frequency Adjustment